 The 4MOST/Changes collaboration

 The 4-metre Multi-Object Spectrograph Telescope, or 4MOST, is a multi-fiber spectrograph on the VISTA telescope.
 I am a member of the 4MOST/Changes collaboration, which was awarded 1.8 million fiber hours to follow up LSST-detected AGN.
-Within 4MOST I am leading the T2LST working group, which will follow up new transients in AGN detected by LSST.
+This includes new transients associated to SMBHs discovered by LSST.

 The Automatic Learning for the Rapid Classification of Events is broker which is processing the alert stream from the Zwicky Transient Facility (ZTF) and which will be a broker for the Vera C. Rubin Observatory and its Legacy Survey of Space and Time (LSST).
 ALERCE uses Cloud Infrastructure and Machine Learning models to bring real-time processed products and services to the astronomical community.

 I have been a member of the NuSTAR science team since 2016, and I have published several papers with the team, either as a lead-author (Ricci et al. 2016a,b; Ricci et al. 2017a,b) or as a co-author.
 NuSTAR is an exceptional tool to discover buried accreting supermassive black holes, and has been able to detect many AGN that were missed by previous studies.
 One of my main findings with NuSTAR has been the discovery that AGN in the last stages of mergers are completely enshrouded by obscuring material (see NASA press release here).